dbieber/davidbieber.com/hugo/content/projects/go-note-go/index.md

 Now, your Pi simply has to be in range of your shower for you to use Go Note Go when generating your most groundbreaking insights.

 No additional setup is required.
+Run the ":status" command to verify everything is working before typing a note to ensure it doesn't get lost.

 ### Improvements over Shh Shell